 This is a great way to maximize storage space in the freezer and makes them easy to transport to my office.
 I also use this method with my Peanut & Lentil Soup which is also gluten free.

-Make Turkey Chowder with Butternut Squash into a Feast
+Make Turkey Soup with Butternut Squash into a Feast

 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!